OrcaCollective/not911.me/README.md

 ### Resource Types

 The next layer is the "resource type" layer.
 These represent the various categories of resources that are displayed on each city's page.
-They have no replationships, and are yet again simply a markdown file with YAML frontmatter.
+They are yet again simply a markdown file with YAML frontmatter.
 This is a minimal example:

 ```markdown
 ---